marcduiker/building-a-resilient-workflow-with-durable-functions/labs/06_create_orchestrator_function.md

 var detectedNeoEvent = context.GetInput<DetectedNeoEvent>();
 ```

 Remember that the state of orchestrator functions is checkpointed to storage and the code of the orchestrator function will be replayed several times.
-The code you write in this orchestrator [should be deterministic](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-code-constraints) so it doesn't affect the replay.
+The code we write in this orchestrator [should be deterministic](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-code-constraints) so it doesn't affect the replay.

 ### 3. Build & run locally